sarishmaghale/employees-app/README.md

 # Employee Management System

-A **web-based employee management system** built with **Laravel 12** and **PHP 8.2**, designed to manage staff information, profile images, and roles.
+A **web-based employee management system** built with **Laravel 12** and **PHP 8.2**, designed to manage staff information and tasks integrated with FullCalendar.
 This project includes both admin and user access for testing.

 ---